 64%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-The skill provides strong, actionable Python code and a clear enrichment pipeline architecture, making it immediately useful for building IOC enrichment workflows.
-However, it suffers from unnecessary explanatory content (glossary of known terms, tool descriptions) and lacks validation checkpoints in the workflow.
-The monolithic structure would benefit from splitting platform-specific details and reference material into separate files.
+The skill provides strong, actionable Python code and a well-structured enrichment pipeline architecture, making it genuinely useful for building IOC enrichment workflows.
+However, it suffers from unnecessary explanatory content (glossary, tool descriptions) that Claude doesn't need, and the workflow lacks explicit validation checkpoints between steps.
+The monolithic structure would benefit from splitting reference material into separate files.

 Suggestions

-Remove the 'Key Concepts' glossary table and 'Tools & Systems' section — Claude already knows what SOAR, rate limiting, and these platforms are.
-Replace with a brief inline note only where context-specific nuance is needed.
+Remove the 'Key Concepts' glossary table and 'Tools & Systems' section — Claude already knows what SOAR, rate limiting, and fan-out patterns are, and tool descriptions add little actionable value.

 | Dimension | Reasoning | Score |